Consequences of Sibling Bullying

 This extreme case of lack of healthy communication skills, however, is absent among most bullies as most bullies tend to create a safe space for them bullying their victim before indulging in these actions.
 This deficiency of negotiation skills is also absent from those bullies whose primary methods of bullying include verbal assault and relational bullying.

-Losses for Victims
+Sibling Bullying Consequences for Victims

 Sibling bullying impacts on its victims have started to get parents’ and caregivers’ attention.
 Yet, these impacts are not taken seriously among relevant people.